mbrooker/mbrooker-blog/_posts/2015-05-24-sodium-carbonate.md

 ![Scale with 7g of Sodium Carbonate](https://s3.amazonaws.com/mbrooker-blog-images/scale_with_sodium_carbonate.jpg)

 Making sodium carbonate at home is super simple.
-I took 11g (about 2 teaspoons) of baking soda, spread it out on a wide glass dish, and baked it in the oven at 150 celcius (300 f) for about an hour.
+I took 11g (about 2 teaspoons) of baking soda, spread it out on a wide glass dish, and baked it in the oven at 150 Celsius (300 f) for about an hour.
 That yielded about 7g of a fine, white powder.
 The problem with fine, white powder is it could have been anything.
 Most likely, it could still have been sodium bicarbonate.

 The first test is to see if the masses work out.
 The reaction I'm going for is: